Lizzy-Ben/Police_Arrest_Analysis/README.md

 This suggests increased police activity or incidents around midnight, with a secondary peak in the late afternoon and evening hours.

 ---
+## Question 6 — Month and Year With the Highest and Lowest Arrests

+This analysis examines arrest trends across different months and years to identify periods with the most and fewest arrests.

+**Analysis:**
+- **Highest arrests:** November 2023 — 676 arrests
+- **Lowest arrests:** July 2024 — 3 arrests

+**Insight:**
+- Arrest activity peaked in **November 2023**, possibly reflecting higher criminal activity, increased law enforcement operations, or reporting patterns.
+- Arrest activity was lowest in **July 2024**, which may indicate seasonal factors, policy changes, or other influences affecting arrest frequency.
+- Tracking month-year patterns helps identify temporal trends and can support further analysis on causes behind fluctuations in arrests.

+---